 The latest “e-Trikes”, three-wheeled electric vehicles that are aimed at replacing petrol-powered tricycles that have ruled the Philippines’ side roads for decades.
 But we did not see much of them during our trip as their operation have been the subject of ongoing court legislation.

 Discovering the other side of Manila is certainly an eye-opener of the trip.
-This slum community is called Bataan Shipping and Engineering Company or BASECO, in short.
+This slum community is called Bataan Shipping and Engineering Company or BASECO (abbreviation).
 The 56-hectare land which comprises Baseco today was once the location of a dockyard of the National Shipyard and Steel Corporation (NASSCO).
-In 1964, during the administration of then-President Ferdinand Marcos, NASSCO was acquired by the Romualdez family, the kin of the president’s wife Imelda Marcos through BASECO.
-In late 1970s, the urban poor population were resettled by the Marcos administration to give space for a possible international seaport.
-In 1980, Baseco was formally declared a barangay (smallest administrative division in the Philippines and is the native Filipino term for a village, district or ward).
+During the administration of then-President Ferdinand Marcos in 1964, NASSCO was acquired by the Romualdez family, the kin of the president’s wife Imelda Marcos through BASECO.
+By late 1970s, the urban poor population were resettled by the Marcos administration to free up space for a possible international seaport.
+Baseco was formally declared a barangay (smallest administrativedivision in the Philippines and is the native Filipino term for a village, district or ward) in 1980.
 Following the People Power Revolution of 1986, the national government under Marcos’ successor Corazon Aquino sequestered the property and the urban poor population began to resettle the area. (excerpts from Wikipedia).

-According to our guide, there are about 150,000 residents in the slum compound of which only 90,000 are registered.
-The tour was conducted by Smokey Tours, a NGO company with 80% of the proceeds being channeled back to the community for projects to provide reliefs for the residences.
+According to our guide, there are about 150,000 residents in the slum and only 90,000 are registered.
+The tour was conducted by Smokey Tours, a NGO company, with 80% of the proceeds being channeled back to the community for projects to provide reliefs for the residences.

 The only access road to Baseco was via 2nd Street with uneven pot-holed road and constant stream of pedicabs whizzing by, bringing residences in and out of the compound.
 The scene changes quickly into one of harsh and rugged living environment.